 I interrupted.
 “I don’t know what it was like then, but they’re pretty supportive, even the school itself.”

 “Really.
 They are Jesuits though.”

 “Anyway back to Villanova twenty-five years ago.
 It was another Saturday and another busted date.
-To be clear, he was the only man I ever did anything with.
-We’d not done anything since that first time, which was a few weeks before.
-When I got in the room he knew I was pissed.
+To be clear, he was the only man I ever did something with.
+We did not do anything since that first time, which was a few weeks before.
+When I got in the room, he knew I was pissed.
 And frustrated.
 As I started to get undressed he walked up to me.
 Standing behind me.
 I nodded and felt his hand wrap around me to my crotch.
 We both felt me grow.
-He kissed my neck and I floated away.
+He kissed my neck, and I floated away.